Sana Biotechnology, IASO Biotherapeutics, and Innovent Biologics Announce Non-Exclusive License Agreement for Clinically Validated BCMA CAR Construct

 Agreement combines IASO Bio and Innovent's CAR construct, validated in clinical trials, with Sana's in vivo and ex vivo engineered cell therapy programs

-SEATTLE and SAN FRANCISCO and SAN JOSE, Calif. and NANJING, China and SUZHOU, China and SHANGHAI, Jan.
+SEATTLE, SAN FRANCISCO, SAN JOSE, Calif., NANJING, China, SUZHOU, China and SHANGHAI, Jan.
 11, 2022 /PRNewswire/ -- Sana Biotechnology, Inc. (NASDAQ: SANA), a company focused on creating and delivering engineered cells as medicines, IASO Biotherapeutics ("IASO Bio"), a clinical-stage biopharmaceutical company engaged in discovering, developing, and manufacturing innovative medicines, and Innovent Biologics ("Innovent", HKEX: 01801), a world-class biopharmaceutical company that develops, manufactures, and commercializes high quality medicines for the treatment of cancer, metabolic, autoimmune and other major diseases, today jointly announced that the companies entered into an agreement pursuant to which Sana obtained from IASO Bio and Innovent non-exclusive commercial rights to a clinically validated fully-human BCMA CAR construct for use in certain in vivo gene therapy and ex vivo hypoimmune cell therapy applications.
 IASO Bio and Innovent will receive an upfront payment and are entitled to receive up to approximately $204 million in potential development and regulatory milestone payments across up to six products, as well as royalties.

-The latest data from the phase 1/2 clinical study was jointly presented by IASO Bio and Innovent at the 63rd American Society of Hematology Annual Meeting in Atlanta (Abstract # 547).
-CT103A demonstrated an overall response rate of 94.9%, a minimal residual disease (MRD) negativity rate of 93.7%, and a complete response/stringent complete response (CR/sCR) rate of 58.2% in 79 RRMM patients.
-CT103A also demonstrated activity in patients who had previously received CAR T therapy: among 13 such patients, the ORR was 76.9%, with 61.5% of those patients achieving very good partial response (VGPR) or better and 46.2% achieving CR/sCR (Trial Registration# NCT05066646).
-In February 2021, CT103A was granted Breakthrough Therapy Designation by China's National Medical Products Administration for the treatment of RRMM.
+The latest data from the phase 1/2 clinical study was jointly presented by Innovent and IASO Bio at the 63rd American Society of Hematology Annual Meeting in Atlanta (Abstract # 547).
+IBI326 demonstrated an overall response rate of 94.9%, a minimal residual disease (MRD) negativity rate of 93.7%, and a complete response/stringent complete response (CR/sCR) rate of 58.2% in 79 RRMM patients.
+IBI326 also demonstrated activity in patients who had previously received CAR T therapy: among 13 such patients, the ORR was 76.9%, with 61.5% of those patients achieving very good partial response (VGPR) or better and 46.2% achieving CR/sCR (Trial Registration# NCT05066646).
+In February 2021, IBI326 was granted Breakthrough Therapy Designation by China's National Medical Products Administration for the treatment of RRMM.

 "Our commitment to address the unmet need for patients remains a priority as we move various multiple myeloma programs towards the clinic as early as next year," said Terry Fry, M.D., Sana's Head of T Cell Therapeutics.
 "We are excited to have access to a fully-human BCMA CAR construct that has been validated in clinical trials.
 We are optimistic this agreement will accelerate Sana's progress with our allogeneic BCMA-directed CAR T product candidate and in vivo CAR T product candidates using our fusogen platform."

-CT103A is an innovative therapy co-developed by IASO Bio and Innovent Biologics.
-Previous studies indicate subjects with relapsed/refractory multiple myeloma (RRMM) who received high-dose BCMA-targeting CAR T cells may achieve better remission but have worse adverse events.
-Moreover, once the disease progresses again, the re-infusion of CAR T cells will not be effective.
-To solve this dilemma, CT103A has been developed, a lentiviral vector containing a CAR structure with a fully human scFv, CD8a hinge and transmembrane, and 4-1BB co-stimulatory and CD3ζ activation domains.
-Based on strict selection and screening, utilizing a proprietary in-house optimization platform and integrated in house manufacture process improvement, CT103A has shown promising efficacy data in China.
-In February 2021, CT103A was granted Breakthrough Therapy Designation (BTD) by China's National Medical Products Administration (NMPA) for the treatment of RRMM.
-In addition to multiple myeloma, IASO Bio is investigating CT103A in patients with autoimmune diseases.
+IBI326 is an innovative therapy co-developed by IASO Bio and Innovent Biologics.
+Previous studies indicate subjects with relapsed/refractory multiple myeloma (RRMM) who received high-dose BCMA-targeting CAR-T cells may achieve better remission but have worse adverse events.
+Moreover, once the disease progresses again, the re-infusion of CAR-T cells will not be effective.
+To solve this dilemma, IBI326 has been developed, a lentiviral vector containing a CAR structure with a fully human scFv, CD8a hinge and transmembrane, and 4-1BB co-stimulatory and CD3ζ activation domains.
+Based on strict selection and screening, utilizing a proprietary in-house optimization platform and integrated in house manufacture process improvement, IBI326 has shown promising efficacy data in China.
+In February 2021, IBI326 was granted Breakthrough Therapy Designation (BTD) by China's National Medical Products Administration (NMPA) for the treatment of RRMM.
+In addition to multiple myeloma, IASO Bio is investigating IBI326 in patients with autoimmune diseases.

-IASO Bio is a clinical-stage biopharmaceutical company engaged in the discovery and development of novel cell therapies for oncology and autoimmune diseases.
-Leveraging its proprietary fully-human antibody discovery platform (IMARS), high-throughput CAR T drug priority platform, and proprietary manufacturing processes, IASO Bio is developing a rich clinical-stage pipeline of multiple autologous and allogeneic CAR T and biologics product candidates.
-This includes a diversified portfolio of 10 novel pipeline products, including IASO's leading asset, CT103A, an innovative anti-BCMA CAR T cell therapy under pivotal study for relapsed/refractory multiple myeloma (RRMM).
-CT103A received Breakthrough Therapeutic Designation by China's National Medical Products Administration (NMPA) in February 2021.
-In addition, the company's in-house developed fully-human CD19/CD22 dual-targeted chimeric antigen receptor (CAR) T cell therapy has entered phase I/II registrational clinical trial for the treatment of CD19/CD22-positive relapsed/refractory B-cell non-Hodgkin's lymphoma (r/r B-NHL).
-It was also granted Orphan Drug Designation by the U.S. Food and Drug Administration in October 2021.
-For more information on IASO Bio, please visit www.iasobio.com and or LinkedIn.

-Inspired by the spirit of "Start with Integrity, Succeed through Action," Innovent's mission is to develop and commercialize high quality biopharmaceutical products that are affordable to ordinary people.
-Established in 2011, Innovent is committed to developing, manufacturing and commercializing high quality innovative medicines for the treatment of cancer, metabolic, autoimmune and other major diseases.
+Inspired by the spirit of "Start with Integrity, Succeed through Action," Innovent's mission is to develop, manufacture and commercialize high-quality biopharmaceutical products that are affordable to ordinary people.
+Established in 2011, Innovent is committed to developing, manufacturing and commercializing high-quality innovative medicines for the treatment of cancer, autoimmune, metabolic and other major diseases.
 On October 31, 2018, Innovent was listed on the Main Board of the Stock Exchange of Hong Kong Limited with the stock code: 01801.HK.

 Since its inception, Innovent has developed a fully integrated multi-functional platform which includes R&D, CMC (Chemistry, Manufacturing, and Controls), clinical development and commercialization capabilities.
 Leveraging the platform, the company has built a robust pipeline of 26 assets in the fields of cancer, metabolic, autoimmune disease and other major therapeutic areas, with 6 products approved for marketing in China – TYVYT® (sintilimab injection), BYVASDA® (bevacizumab biosimilar injection), SULINNO® (adalimumab biosimilar injection), HALPRYZA® (rituximab biosimilar injection) , Pemazyre® (pemigatinib oral inhibitor) and olverembatinib (BCR ABL TKI), a Biologics License Application (BLA) for sintilimab accepted for review in the U.S., 5 assets in Phase 3 or pivotal clinical trials, and an additional 15 molecules in clinical studies.

-Innovent has built an international team with expertise in cutting-edge biological drug development and commercialization.
-The company has also entered into strategic collaborations with Eli Lilly and Company, Roche, Adimab, Incyte, MD Anderson Cancer Center, Hanmi and other international partners.
-For more information, please visit: www.innoventbio.com and www.linkedin.com/company/innovent-biologics/.
+Innovent has built an international team with advanced talent in high-end biological drug development and commercialization, including many global experts.
+The company has also entered into strategic collaborations with Eli Lilly and Company, Adimab, Incyte, MD Anderson Cancer Center, Hanmi and other international partners.
+Innovent strives to work with many collaborators to help advance China's biopharmaceutical industry, improve drug availability and enhance the quality of the patients' lives.
+For more information, please visit: www.innoventbio.com. and www.linkedin.com/company/innovent-biologics/.

 Note: